 - Use your thumb (be sure your nail is trimmed) or the back of a small spoon to make the indent in the cookie dough.

-*If you made this Raspberry Thumbprint Cookie Recipe, please give it a star rating*
+If you love this recipe, please leave a ⭐⭐⭐⭐⭐ rating

 📖 Recipe